Tools, techniques, and initiatives that enable a

 disciplines and/or different process segments who tackle a specific problem or

 perform a specific task, frequently on an ad hoc basis.
+Cross-training -

 Skill-development practices that require or